If your phenolphthalein alkalinity is 2.5 mg/l and total alkalinity is 10 mg/l, what is your bicarbonate alkalinity?

 Prepare for the Georgia Drinking Water Laboratory Analyst Test with comprehensive study material.
 Utilize flashcards and multiple-choice questions with detailed hints and explanations to ace your exam!

-In this case, phenolphthalein alkalinity is reported as 2.5 mg/L, which represents the carbonate (and any hydroxide) present.
-The total alkalinity is the overall measure of alkalinity, reported as 10 mg/L. To find bicarbonate alkalinity, we subtract the phenolphthalein alkalinity from the total alkalinity:
+In this case, the phenolphthalein alkalinity is given as 2.5 mg/L, indicating the amount of hydroxide and carbonate ions.
+The total alkalinity is provided as 10 mg/L, representing the sum of all alkaline species.
+To find the bicarbonate alkalinity, we subtract the phenolphthalein alkalinity from the total alkalinity.

 Subscribe